AdobeDocs/commerce-operations.en/help/configuration/cli/generate-data.md

 <customers>{int}</customers>
 ```

-You can also use the following XML to change the customer configuration:
+You can use the following XML to change the customer configuration:

 ```xml
 <customer-config>